lineality/epub_ingestion_python/README.md

 e.g. Use epub books from Humble Bunbles in Retrieval Augmented Generation systems with Foundation Models.

+# Steps
+1. add your epub files into the same current working directory as this script
+2. run script
+3. find the files in new folders per epub

 ```python
 #########################################################
 # This code automaticaly finds and processes epub books